 What are the ticket prices for Headless Horseman?

 How can I purchase tickets to Headless Horseman if I am not a Conner Prairie member?

 Starting Sept.
-6, you may purchase advance tickets online at connerprairie.org.
-If you purchase an online ticket valid for a Friday or Saturday night, you may use your ticket on any Friday or Saturday night.
-And, if you purchase an online ticket valid for a Thursday or Sunday night, you may use your ticket on any Thursday or Sunday night.
+1, you may purchase Advance tickets online at connerprairie.org.
+If you purchase a Premium online ticket valid for a Friday or Saturday night, you may use your ticket on any Friday or Saturday night.
+And, if you purchase a Basic online ticket valid for a Thursday or Sunday night, you may use your ticket on any Thursday or Sunday night.
 If Conner Prairie cancels the event due to weather on the night of your choice, you may use your tickets on another Thursday/Sunday or Friday/Saturday night depending on your ticket transaction option.
-Remember, all advance ticket sales are final and tickets are non-refundable.
+Remember, all Advance ticket sales are final and tickets are non-refundable.
 To speed up your Headless Horseman gate entry, we ask that all online tickets are printed before your visit date.
 You may also purchase tickets at the gate on the night of your choice.